 With car parks at either end of this idyllic spot, you can choose either end to start your free-of-lead ramble.
 There are various habitats here such as meadows, woodland and scrub.
 A shallow stream runs through the reserve to meet the River Stour.
 Millhams Mead has around 200 species of flowering plants, 24 species of butterflies and almost 50 species of birds.

 Voted the UK’s best coastal resort Bournemouth has plenty to offer its visitors, four-legged furry ones included.
-It also has some of the best places to walk dogs meaning you can have a perfect time away without having to leave your pet behind.
+It also has some of the top places to walk dogs meaning you can have a perfect time away without having to leave your pet behind.

 To the east and west of this spectacular seaside town there are seven miles of golden sandy beaches; ravines, known as chines, leading to the sea; castles; nature reserves and coves and cliffs waiting to be explored.
 There are a number of dog friendly Bournemouth cottages which is why it’s become such a popular destination among dog owners.